basler/pylon-ros-camera/README.md

   The timeout while searching the exposure which is connected to the desired brightness.
 For slow system this has to be increased.

 - **auto_exposure_upper_limit**
   The exposure search can be limited with an upper bound.
 This is to prevent very high exposure times and resulting timeouts.
 A typical value for this upper bound is ~2000000us.
+Beware that this upper limit is only set if `startup_user_set` is set to `Default`.

 - **gige/mtu_size**
   The MTU size.
 Only used for GigE cameras.
 To prevent lost frames configure the camera has to be configured with the MTU size the network card supports.
 A value greater 3000 should be good (1500 for single-board computer)